Limu2030/password-locker/README.md

        $ cd passwordlocker

 ### Running the Application
-To run the application, in your terminal:
+To run the application:

         $ ./run_application.py

 ### Testing the Application
-To run the tests for the class file:
+To run the tests:

-        $ python3.8 test_Credentials.py
+        $ python3 test_Credentials.py

-        $ python3.8 test_User.py
+        $ python3 test_User.py

 ## Technologies Used